Political positions of Harry Reid: Abortion issues

-Senator Reid, reflecting an anti-abortion view, believed that Roe vs. Wade should be overturned.
+Senator Reid, reflecting an anti-abortion view, believed that Roe v.
+Wade should be overturned.
 He stated in a 1998 National Political Awareness Test that he believed "Abortions should be legal only when the pregnancy resulted from incest, rape, or when the life of the woman is endangered."
 In 1999, he voted against an amendment that explicitly expressed support for Roe v.
 Wade.
 He received a 100% rating from NARAL in 2001, and a 27% rating in 2003, as well as a 57% rating by Planned Parenthood in 2006 and an 85% rating in 2013.
 Reid however has voted against the Nelson-Hatch-Casey amendment in the Senate which proposed to ban federal funding of plans that cover abortion.

-Reid has voted several times to ban what is known as the "intact dilation and evacuation" or "partial-birth abortion" procedure, a measure supported by Republicans and several Democrats.
+Reid voted several times to ban what is known as the "intact dilation and evacuation" or "partial-birth abortion" procedure, a measure supported by Republicans and several Democrats.
 In 2003, he supported alternate language than the act that eventually passed that would have banned all late-term abortions, while allowing exceptions for the life and health of the mother.
 Several polls have stated that a majority of Americans support banning "partial birth abortion" when the pollsters describe it as such.
 Reid also voted in favor of the Unborn Victims of Violence Act, in favor of parental notification in the case of minors undergoing out-of-state abortions, and in favor of maintaining the ban on abortions and supplying birth control for US military personnel.